… INCLUDING a profile of Madame Guérin’s representative COLONEL S. A. MOFFAT

 A Committee was formed to organise this “Poppy Week”.
 Mrs. J. W. Hetherington was appointed chairwoman and Mrs. M. Baldwin hon.
 Secretary.
 The executive committee was to comprise “the Mayoresses and wives of shire council Chairmen in the metropolitan area”.
 The article also mentioned a second meeting held in the afternoon at South Brisbane Town Hall and a third meeting held during the evening, in the Odd fellows Hall, Toowong – the Mayor (Alderman C. Patterson) presided.
 Further meetings were arranged.

 Colonel Moffat must have made a grand impression on Australian veterans because, on the 14th, it was announced that he had been made an honorary member of the R.S.S.I.L.A. – a compliment rarely conferred by the league.
-Colonel Moffat left Brisbane for Sydney either later that day or Saturday 15th, on the ‘Canberra’.
+Colonel Moffat left Brisbane for Sydney on Saturday 15th, on the ‘Canberra’.

 On 20 October 1921, an article in the Examiner (Launceston, Tas) described a committee meeting of the Launceston sub-branch of the R.S.S.I.L.A., held two days earlier.
 Major Sampson, Messrs.
 G. W. Fulton, and H. Thomson were appointed to attend the ladies’ meeting that afternoon, to arrange details.
 Mayoress (Mrs. A. W. Monds), presided.
 “The secretary reported having written to the following in connection with this movement:- Red Cross Society, O.A.S.
 Society, Girls’ Friendly Society, Victoria League, state schools, V.A.D., Catholic Girls’ Guild, Housewives’ Association, and Girl Guides.”